-Local Government Leadership Goal: Engage, empower and facilitate local governments as partners in the protection and restoration of the Chesapeake Bay watershed.

-Leadership Capacity Outcome: Build leadership capacity of local governments to implement local actions by increasing local government officials’ knowledge of local water resources issues and the economic, cultural and policy incentives available to support implementation of actions that help achieve the goals of the Agreement.

-Local Tools and Resources Outcome: Increase delivery of tools and resources: such as GIS-based analytical tools; water quality monitoring data; an environmental finance clearing house; technical assistance; to empower local governments to develop and implement locally based approaches to water resource protection and restoration.

-Economic Incentives Outcome: Provide economic incentives to local governments who participate in the implementation of actions that help achieve the goals outlined in the Bay Agreement.

-Financing Strategies Outcome: Increase the number of communities utilizing creative financing strategies to implement local actions that help achieve the goals of the Agreement.

-Governance Goal: Support and enhance the Partnership to ensure its continued leadership in managing the nation’s most comprehensive and coordinated approach to large scale watershed protection, restoration and adaptation.

-Commitment [management action]: Update governance guidelines for the Partnership to: identify existing and emerging roles responsibilities and working relationships between all signatories and other partners; and clarify the relationship between EPA and the jurisdictions specific to the Chesapeake Bay TMDL.

 Management Strategy Development and Implementation

-Management strategies will be developed to implement each of the outcomes contained in this agreement.
-Strategies will be developed by the appropriate goal implementation teams and approved by the Management Board within one year of the date of the Agreement.
-They will be re-evaluated biennially and updated as necessary.
-Strategies will outline means for accomplishing the outcome, monitoring, assessing and reporting progress and coordinating actions among partners and stakeholders, as necessary.
-Where appropriate, Management Strategies should describe (1) how local governments and nonprofit and private partners will be engaged in achieving the Outcome; (2) actions, tools or technical support are needed to empower local governments and others to do their part to achieve the Outcome; and (3) what steps will be taken to facilitate greater local participation in achieving the Outcome.
+Within one year of the Agreement, Goal Implementation Teams will develop management strategies for the outcomes supporting the Agreement goals.
+These strategies will outline the means for accomplishing the outcome, monitoring, assessing and reporting progress and coordinating actions among partners and stakeholders, as necessary.
+Where appropriate, Management Strategies should describe how local governments, nonprofit and private partners will be engaged; where actions, tools or technical support are needed to empower local governments and others to do their part; and what steps will be taken to facilitate greater local participation in achieving the Outcome.

-As strategies are updated, they will respond to changing environmental and economic conditions.
+Management strategies may address multiple outcomes if deemed appropriate.
+Goal Implementation Teams will re-evaluate biennially and update them as necessary, with attention to changing environmental and economic conditions.
 Policy changes to address these conditions and minimize obstacles to achieve the outcome may be identified.

-Except for those outcomes required by law and related to the implementation of the TMDL under the Water quality goal, each signatory, at its discretion, will indicate its level of participation in the strategies depending upon relevance, resources, priorities, or other factors enhancing or limiting participation.
-Partnerships with other agencies, organizations, and stakeholders will be identified as appropriate.
-Signatories may decide to adjust their level of participation in the implementation of strategies as circumstances warrant.

 Stakeholder input will be incorporated into the development and reevaluation of each of the strategies.
 Strategies and reports on progress will be made available to the public in a transparent manner on Chesapeake Bay Program websites and through public meetings of the appropriate goal implementation teams and Management Board.
+The Management Board will approve these strategies.

 If the Management Board determines that any strategy or plan that was developed prior to the signing of this Agreement meets the requirements of a management strategy as defined above, no new strategy needs to be developed.
 This includes, but is not limited to, the strategies and plans for implementing the Bay TMDL.

-Effective Date

-This Declaration is effective upon signature, with Management Strategies to be developed within one year.

 Affirmation and Signatures